cgwire/kitsu/docs/first_production/README.md

 ![Supervisor page](../img/getting-started/supervisor_page.png)

-To add an estimation to a task, click on the line, and type the number of days you estimate.
+To add an estimation to a task, click on the line and type the number of days you estimate.
 You can select multiple assets or shots at the same time.

 You can also define a **Start date** by clicking on it.
 A calendar will open and let you choose your start date.